 Although it may not be as physically debilitating as nausea and vomiting, hair loss is one of the more stressful potential chemo side effects to withstand, impacting a person’s own overall sense of self.
 Bear in mind that not all cancer treatment options cause hair loss, but if it is encountered, lost hair typically grows back once treatments are completed.
 For patients who decide to wear a wig, it’s best to choose one before the onset of chemo treatment, in order to obtain the most accurate color match.
 Insurance sometimes helps cover cost for either a wig or alternate type of head covering.

 Whether it’s a result of the chemo treatment or one of a number of other causes – from the cancer itself, anemia, or the emotional impact of the cancer diagnosis and treatment to be faced – reduced energy levels are extremely prevalent, but thankfully, are also treatable.
 The person with cancer should talk through any challenges with fatigue with his or her doctor and closely follow his or her recommendations, instead of attempting to self-medicate with OTC meds or other solutions that may not be ideal.
 Maintaining a balanced diet, getting plenty of rest, and identifying an outlet for emotional release (such as professional counseling, sharing feelings with friends and family, writing in a journal, etc.) can all be helpful as well.

-Contact us at 925-933-8181 to find out more about our cancer care and other in-home senior care services.
+Contact us at 925-933-8181 to find out more about our cancer care services and home care in Danville and the surrounding areas.